Polymorphic Iterable Sequential Effect Systems: Background on Commutative and Sequential Effect Systems

 But these and many other examples do not care about ordering.
 Java does not care which exception might be thrown first.
 Race freedom effect systems for block-structured locking do not care about the order of object access within a \texttt{synchronized} block.
 Effect systems for region-based memory management do not care about the order in which regions are accessed, or the order of operations within a region.
-Because the order of combining effects in these systems is irrelevant, we refer to this style of effect system as \emph{commutative} effect systems, though due to their prevalence and the fact that they arose first historically, this is the class of systems typically meant by general references to ``effect systems.''
+Because the order of combining effects in these systems is irrelevant, we refer to this style of effect system as \emph{commutative} effect systems, though later in this section we discuss additional nuances of this classification.